 Basic Data and Uses

-(Description and Uses of Hemp) "Industrial hemp can be grown as a fiber, seed, or dual-purpose crop.15 The interior of the stalk has short woody fibers called hurds; the outer portion has long bast fibers.
-Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.16
+(Description and Uses of Hemp Hurds, Bast Fibers, and Seed Oil) "Industrial hemp can be grown as a fiber, seed, or dual-purpose crop.14 The interior of the stalk has short woody fibers called hurds; the outer portion has long bast fibers.
+Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.15

-(Hemp Market Size and Value) "There is no official estimate of the value of U.S. sales of hemp-based products.
-The Hemp Industries Association (HIA) estimates that the total U.S. retail value of hemp products in 2012 was nearly $500 million, which includes food and body products, clothing, auto parts, building materials and other products.21 Of this, HIA reports that the value of hemp-based food, supplements, and body care sales in the United States is about $156 million to $171 million annually.
-Previous reports about the size of the U.S. market for hemp clothing and textiles is estimated at about $100 million annually.22
+(Estimated Retail US Hemp Market Size and Value) "There is no official estimate of the value of U.S. sales of hemp-based products.
+The Hemp Industries Association (HIA) estimates that the total U.S. retail value of hemp products in 2014 was nearly $620 million, which includes food and body products, clothing, auto parts, building materials, and other products.20 Of this, HIA reports that the value of hemp-based food, supplements, and body care sales in the United States is about $184 million.
+Previous reports about the size of the U.S. market for hemp clothing and textiles is estimated at about $100 million annually.21

 "The reported retail value of the U.S. hemp market is an estimate and is difficult to verify.
-Underlying data for this estimate are from SPINS survey data;23 however, because the data reportedly do not track retail sales for The Body Shop and Whole Foods Market—two major markets for hemp-based products—as well as for restaurants, hemp industry analysts have adjusted these upward to account for this gap in the reported survey data.24
+Underlying data for this estimate are from SPINS survey data;22 however, because the data reportedly do not track retail sales for The Body Shop and Whole Foods Market -- two major markets for hemp-based products -- as well as for restaurants, hemp industry analysts have adjusted these upward to account for this gap in the reported survey data.23

-"Available industry information indicates that sales of some hemp-based products, such as foods and body care products, is growing.25 Growth in hemp specialty food products is driven, in part, by sales of hemp milk and related dairy alternatives, among other hemp-based foods.26"
+"Available industry information indicates that sales of some hemp-based products, such as foods and body care products, are growing.24 Growth in hemp specialty food products is driven, in part, by sales of hemp milk and related dairy alternatives, among other hemp-based foods.25

 "A level of about 1% THC is considered the threshold for cannabis to have a psychotropic effect or an intoxicating potential.5 Current laws regulating hemp cultivation in the European Union (EU) and Canada use 0.3% THC as the dividing line between industrial and potentially drug-producing cannabis.
 Cultivars having less than 0.3% THC can be cultivated under license, while cultivars having more than that amount are considered to have too high a drug potential.6